subrato29/boilerplate-k6/README.md

 k6 is developed by Grafana Labs and the community.

-K6 does not run on NodeJS.
+K6 does not run in NodeJS.

 ```